Naess/react-cost-calculator/README.md

-A flexible calculator that updates the total in real-time as the user changes input values.
+A flexible and configurable cost calculator that updates the total in real-time as the user changes input values.

 *To install:*
 - Clone or download the code